idle-meerkat/sdevwiki-fork/Equal-Cost-Multi-Path-(ECMP).md

 Setting `net.ipv4.conf.default.ignore_routes_with_linkdown=1` in the **sysctl** configuration files will make this option the default for all netdevices on the system.

 ## Multi-path Hash Policy
 Setting **sysctl** to `net.ipv4.fib_multipath_hash_policy` controls which hash policy to use for multipath routes.
-These are the possible values:
-* 0 - (Layer 3) means only the source and destination IP addresses are used.
-* 1 - (Layer 4) 5-tuple is used: the source and destination IP addresses, the source and destination ports, and the IP protocol.

-**Important**: This setting is ignored by the Switchdev driver.
+This setting is ignored by the Switchdev driver.
 L4 (5 tuple) hash is always used.